pranigopu/mastersProject/conceptual-notes/bayesian-inference/sampling-methods.md

 ## Key points
 - MCMC can be _potentially_ more efficient, but is not necessarily so
-- MCMC focuses on sampling more from the higher-density regions of the target distribution
+- MCMC focuses on sampling more from the higher-probability-mass regions of the target distribution
 - However, due to randomness, lower-density regions are also sampled (as they must be, of course), but relatively less
 - MCMC is an umbrella term for a wide variety of methods that define how to design the transition probabilities
 - The specific acceptance and rejection methods used under the broader MCMC framework define the specific MCMC method